2018 SHE Leads Conference

-Held annually in August, this year YWCA Adelaide is hosting it’s sixth SHE Leads Conference in 2017.
+Held annually, 2018 will see the YWCA Adelaide host it’s seventh SHE Leads Conference.
 The SHE Leads Conference is now a highlight on South Australia’s women’s leadership calendar!

 Become a Corporate Supporter:

 - Table of eight with company branding on table

 - Recognition as a SHE Leads Conference Supporter